 The Florida Department of Agriculture and Consumer Services (FDACS) filed legal action to stop an aggressive marketing scheme targeting customers of FPL and other Florida utilities.
 The group may have also posed as employees of FPL or approved FPL contractors in order to conduct home energy audits and sell energy-related services or equipment.
 If you or someone you know received calls or visits of this nature, contact the FDACS Consumer Assistance Call Center at www.800helpfla.comor by calling 1-800-HELP-FLA.
 Read the announcement from FDACS.We do not solicit our customers by phone to offer home energy surveys or audits.
 Our energy efficiency experts will visit your home only if you request it and prearrange a time.

-If you think you may have been a victim of a scam, please Contact Usonline or call 1-800-226-3545.
-You may also contact the authorities listed below:
+If you think you may have been a victim of a scam, please contact us by calling 1-800-226-3545.
+You can also contact the authorities listed below:

 - Call the financial institutions and credit card companies that you deal with to inform them of the situation

 - Call one of the three major credit bureaus (Experian, Equifax or TransUnion) to report it and place an alert on your account.
 The agency you contact will notify the other two bureaus